kwantlen/scenarios/robert.rst

 ISJ program is on Cinnadella’s list of approved curriculum.

-They end the visit with Juliana’s suggestion that Robert take the next step: talking to a faculty facilitator.
+They end the visit with Juliana’s suggestion that Robert take the next step: talking to a program facilitator.
 He agrees that he will do so, then signs off.
 As his lenses recalibrate to the park with its lovely, totemic sculptures, Robert wonders where his friends are on this cold but clear afternoon.
 He resolves to talk to them before they all make decisions.
-Perhaps they can stay together after all.
+Perhaps they can stay together for a little while.

 As Robert makes his way out of the park, he glimpses the procession again.
 They are huddled together, moving slowly, and their dark clothing almost blends with